-- 1. Be role models of professionalism. - 2.
-Demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care - 3.
-Demonstrate a strong interest in the education of residents/fellows. - 4.
-Devote sufficient time to the educational program to fulfil their supervisory and teaching responsibilities. - 5.
-Administer and maintain an educational environment conducive to educating residents/fellows. - 6.
-Regularly participate in organized clinical discussions, rounds, journal clubs, and conferences. - 7.
-Pursue faculty development designed to enhance their skills at least annually: - a.
-As educators: - b.
-In quality improvement and patient safety: - c.
-In fostering their own and their residents'/fellows' well-being; and - d.
-In patient care based on their practice-based learning and improvement efforts.
+- Be role models of professionalism. - Commit to the delivery of safe, equitable, high quality, cost-effective, patient-centered care. - Demonstrate a strong interest in the education of residents/fellows. - Devote sufficient time to the educational program to fulfil their supervisory and teaching responsibilities. - Administer and maintain an educational environment conducive to educating residents/fellows. - Participate regularly in organized clinical discussions, rounds, journal clubs, and conferences. - Pursue faculty development designed to enhance their skills at least annually: - As educators and evaluators, - o In eliminating health inequities, - In quality improvement and patient safety, - o In fostering their own well-being and that of their residents/fellows, and - In patient care based on their practice-based learning and improvement efforts.